What is/was happening?

 Certified Personal Trainer, Erzsi Kovacs will lead the way!

-Zumba: Gentle is now held twice a week, every week!
+Zumba: Gentle is held every week!
 Come and dance, sway or just sit and enjoy the music!
 Learn Salsa, Cumbia, Bachata, Merengue, Reggaeton, Hip-Hop, and free flow too!

 Email Alessandra for more details at firstname.lastname@example.org.

 Hope Made Visible™: Creating & sharing artful flags among cancer patients, survivors, families/friends, & caregivers

 Alessandra Colfi has been engaging patients at San Diego Cancer Research Institute – SDCRI, and UCSD Moores Cancer Center in creating Flags in various art media.
 We have made and received over to 1,000 flags now, from all over the USA, Canada, Colombia, Argentina, Guatemala, Ghana, France, Germany, The Netherlands, Italy, Australia, and many other countries; even more are on the way!

 Recently, the flags were hung in Germany at the Karlsruhe Museum!
 Here are just a few photos of the exhibit: